RobotComponents/RobotComponents-API-Documentation/README.md

 2) Pull the files from this repo via git.
 3) Update/replace the `.dll` and `.xml` files in the `src` folder.
 4) Use the command prompt and navigate to the folder of this repo.
-5) Build the new documentation pages by calling the command `docfx`.
+5) Build the new documentation pages by calling the command `docfx build`.
 6) Push the updated files.

 ## License